Quick start

 resource nameddefault

 .
-It can also install a set of recommended policies to secure your cluster by enforcing some well known best practices.
+It can also install a set of recommended policies to secure your cluster by enforcing well known best practices.

 helm install --wait -n kubewarden --create-namespace kubewarden-crds kubewarden/kubewarden-crds